j13n/awesome-svelte-snippets/README.md

 # Svelte Snippets

-Snippets for Svelte and Svelte-Kit (using TypeScript)
+Snippets for Svelte and Svelte-Kit 5 (using TypeScript)

+Using type inference when possible.
+No unneccessary imports

 [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=JakobKruse.svelte-kit-snippets)

 ## Snippets

 ### SVELTE KIT